In this ESL lesson, the student will learn and practice using vocabulary related to human anatomy and movement.

 The student then matches names of bones to the picture of a skeleton, after which they complete a skeleton quiz.

-After watching a video about the autonomic nervous system, the student answers questions related to sympathetic and parasympathetic nervous systems.
+After watching a video about the autonomic nervous system, the student answers questions related to the sympathetic and parasympathetic nervous systems.

 Five senses and movement: vocabulary and discussion